xinaam/sdk-sample-web/README.md

 Your application should call the `MzaaloAuth.login()` function as soon as the user is identified at your end.

     var userMeta = {
-    	userProperty : value
+    	[userProperty] : value
     }

     MzaaloAuth.login("UNIQUE_ID_OF_YOUR_USER", userMeta)
     .then(response => {
-    	// You will get response with token and user data })
+    	// you will get response as user object user : response
+    })
     .catch(error => {
     	error : error